spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 After defining the custom pack, you will set up a new registry server or leverage an existing Open Container Initiative (OCI) registry.
 Then, you will publish the pack to the registry and configure the registry server in Palette.
 Lastly, you will create a cluster profile that contains your custom pack and apply the profile to a cluster using either Palette or Terraform.

-The following diagram illustrates the steps required to successfully complete this tutorial.
+The following diagram illustrates the sequential steps required to successfully complete this tutorial.

 ![Architecture Diagram of the Deploy a Custom Pack Tutorial](/tutorials/deploy-pack/registries-and-packs_deploy-pack_architecture-diagram.png)